Careers in pharmacy

 If you are interested in the research and development of new drugs you may want to consider a role in industrial pharmacy.

-Industrial pharmacists work with scientists who specialise in other areas to discover safe and effective drugs.
+Youl would work with scientists who specialise in other areas to discover safe and effective drugs for paitent consumption.

 You could work as part of a healthcare team comprising of, and including doctors, nurses and pharmacists.
 As part of this team you would offer your expertise to selecting and prescribing treatments for managing patient care.

 The role of hospital pharmacist is also developing, as technological advancements are giving pharmacists more time to work with patients on the wards.
 Hospital pharmacists have opportunities available for career development through management or clinical specialism.
 Many hospital pharmascists are prescribers and are involved on the wards and within clinics.